Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 Graph execution
 ~~~~~~~~~~~~~~~

-XRT provides basic graph execution control APIs to initialize, run, wait, and terminate graphs for a specific number of iterations.
+XRT provides basic graph execution control interfaces to initialize, run, wait, and terminate graphs for a specific number of iterations.
 Below we will review some of the common graph execution styles.

 Graph execution for a fixed number of iterations
 ************************************************